Which Indian Union Territory hits your mind whenever you hear Heaven on Earth?

 None other than ‘Kashmir.’

-Even a whole article full of pretty words cannot justice to Kashmir’s beauty.
+Even a whole article full of pretty words cannot do justice to Kashmir’s beauty.

-From past adventures, I can correlate that a place would be exceptional if it demands a prolonged time to reach the location.
+From past adventures, I can correlate that a place would be exceptional if it demands a prolonged time to reach a location.

 For e.x – Kinnaur in Himachal, particularly Chitkul, and Aru Valley in Pahalgam, Kashmir are among those.

 If you have read the above example carefully, I have revealed the destination in Kashmir that the heading notifies.